 Penelope Salomon

-Penelope Salomon is a senior at the International School of Los Angeles, enrolled in the International Baccalaureate Programme.
+Penelope is a senior at the International School of Los Angeles, enrolled in the International Baccalaureate Programme.
 She is a part of the Koreatown Storytelling Program’s Oakland Koreatown Project and is excited to learn more about the Korean community in her hometown and the Bay Area.
 The idea of recording people's unique oral histories and documenting their individual narratives ignites her passion for oral history.
 As a part of KORYO, she is looking forward to making a difference in her community and trying to decrease the effects of addiction.
 She hopes to pursue a career in international relations, political science, or journalism.

 It’s Not a Simple Issue